xpgo/obsidian-render-block-markmap/README.md

 # Render Block Markmap Plugin for Obsidian

-Obsidian Plugin: Render code block of markmap to embedded mindmap in preview mode.
+Obsidian Plugin: Render code block of markmap to embedded mind map in preview mode.

 ![](https://raw.githubusercontent.com/xpgo/obsidian-render-block-markmap/master/image/render-block-markmap1.png)

 ## Features

-- preview the code block of [markmap](https://markmap.js.org/) as mindmap
+- preview the code block of [markmap](https://markmap.js.org/) as mind map
-- embeded mindmap in current note
+- embedded mind map in current note
 - inline options for autofit

 **NOTICE**

-The plugin is different from the similar plugin [Obsidian Mind Map](https://github.com/lynchjames/obsidian-mind-map) which shows the entile note as mindmap in a seperated view and has more features.
-This plugin uses code block of markmap and embeds the mindmap in the note file preview.
-Personally, I like the embeded mode, so I released the plugin for whom also prefers the mode too.
+The plugin is different from the similar plugin [Obsidian Mind Map](https://github.com/lynchjames/obsidian-mind-map) which shows the entire note as mind map in a separated view and has more features.
+This plugin uses code block of markmap and embeds the mind map in the note file preview.
+Personally, I like the embedded mode, so I released the plugin for whom also prefers the mode too.

 ## Inline options

-- If the first line starts with `> `, the first line will be used for mind map options, for example: `> -a ` means autofit the mind map.
+If the first line in the code block starts with `> `, the first line will be used for mind map options.
+Currently, it supports the following options:

+- `-a`: use this option to autofit the mind map when any node changes.
+- `-vh 0.8`: adjust the view height of mind map in preview mode.
+The default is 1.0.

 In the future there will be more options.

 ## Change log

-### 0.1.0
+### 0.1.x

+- add option `-vh` (0.1.3)
-- Initial release
+- Initial release (0.1.0)

 ## Plans for future